Troubleshooting Tips: Diagnosing Electrical Problems in Your Vehicle

 1. Dead Battery:

 One of the most frequent culprits of electrical issues is a dead or weak battery.
-Symptoms include difficulty starting the engine, dimming lights, or no electrical power.
+Symptoms include difficulty starting the engine, dimming lights, or a complete loss of electrical power.

 2. Faulty Alternator: